 To make the rolls, fill a large bowl with warm water from the tap.
 Remove the sheets of rice paper and place in the bowl of water to soften, two at a time, for about 20-30 seconds only.
 Once soft, remove the wrappers and place on a work surface, overlapping the two by about two inches.

-For each roll, place a kale leaf or two in the center of the prepared wrappers.
+For each roll, place a kale leaf or two in the centre of the prepared wrappers.
 Add a piece of green onion and top with a couple of spoonfuls of peanut sauce, making a line up the entire kale leaf with the sauce.
 To roll up the wrappers, start with the end nearest you and roll up, gently tightening the wrappers over the veggies and sauce with your hands.
 Fold in the sides of the wrappers as you go and finish the rolling process like you would a burrito.

 Complete the rest of the rolls, using more or less kale or sauce as your supplies will allow.
 Get creative and add whatever you like to these as well – anything goes and sliced bell pepper, lettuce, and spinach all work tremendously well too.
 Once finished, enjoy right away with extra sauce on the side.
 If making ahead, simply store in an airtight container in the fridge.
 These guys are super hardy and will keep for up to a week no problem.